kodie/filebokz/readme.md

 ## Related

  - [minitaur](https://github.com/kodie/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

+  - [hashjump](https://github.com/kodie/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.

  - [colorfield](https://github.com/kodie/colorfield) - A tiny, dependency-free, color input field helper that utilizes the native color picker.